KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown by the System.Reflection.Module.GetTypes method if any of the classes in a module cannot be loaded.
 This class cannot be inherited.

-    [System.Reflection.ReflectionTypeLoadException]::New("the System.Reflection.Module.GetTypes method if any of the classes in a module cannot be loaded.
+    throw [System.Reflection.ReflectionTypeLoadException]::New("the System.Reflection.Module.GetTypes method if any of the classes in a module cannot be loaded.
 This class cannot be inherited.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.Reflection.ReflectionTypeLoadException.aspx)